magicgrl111/calendar-hw/README.md

 The day finishes at 9 PM.

 You can structure your code however you like, but you must implement a function in the global namespace called renderEvents which takes an array of events as described above, and renders them to the container according to the above description.

-Your solution cannot depend on any third-party libraries.
+**Your solution cannot depend on any third-party libraries.**

 `function renderEvents(events) {...}`
 This function will be invoked from the console for purposes of grading this submission.
 If it cannot be invoked, the submission will be rejected.
 This function should be idempotent.

 ##Submission Guidelines

-In your submission, please implement a calendar which renders the events listed above, and closely matches the attached screenshot visually.
+In your submission, please implement a calendar which renders the events listed above, and closely matches this screenshot:

 Your submission should include an index.html which loads all dependent scripts and stylesheets.